cornmonger/elseRPG/README.md

 # elseRPG

-A composite model RPG engine that provides textual, graphical, and procedural user interfaces.
+An entity component system that provides textual, web, and procedural user interfaces.

 *work in progress*